 - Bachelor of Science in Health Sciences with a major in medical laboratory science

-- Bachelor of Science in Health Sciences and Master of Science in Health Sciences in the field of clinical management and leadership
+- Dual Bachelor of Science in Health Sciences with a major in clinical operations and healthcare management and Master of Science in Health Sciences in the field of healthcare quality

-- Bachelor of Science in Health Sciences and Master of Science in Health Sciences in the field of clinical research administration
+- Dual Bachelor of Science in Health Sciences with a major in clinical research administration and Master of Science in Health Sciences in the field of clinical research administration

-- Secondary field of study in the field of anatomy
+- Master of Science in Health Sciences in the field of biomedical informatics

-- Secondary field of study in the field of biochemistry
+- Master of Science in Health Sciences in the field of biomedical laboratory science

 - Master of Science in Health Sciences in the field of clinical microbiology